BobGanti/smxai/README.md

             if intent in ["hybrid", "user_docs"]:
                 user_hits = smiv_index.search(q_vec, top_k=3)
                 if not user_hits:
-                    if smx.enable_user_files():
                     smx.error("""
                         Please upload the pdf to discuss about.
-Click the + button or contact support.
+Click the + button.\n Else contact your administrator."
                     """)
                     return
                 results.append("\n### Personal Context (user uploads)\n")
                 for hit in user_hits: